 The Sports Federation

 The University’s Sports Federation helps to run more than 80 clubs - including traditional sports, new and esoteric activities, and everything in between - for anyone from the interested beginner to the international athlete.
-It helps provide guidance and funding to all University sports clubs.
-It also provides services such as conditioning, education, injury treatment and additional funding to our highest performing teams and individual student athletes.
+It helps provide guidance, support and funding to recognised University sports clubs.
+It delivers the Blues Performance Scheme which provides strength and conditioning, nutrition, psychology and injury treatment to our highest performing teams and individual student athletes.